leoheck/kiri/README.md

 This repo is a test to have a more complete diff tool for Kicad.
 It uses [Kicad-Diff](https://github.com/Gasman2014/KiCad-Diff) to generate layout diffs and [Plotgitsh](https://github.com/jnavila/plotkicadsch) to generate schematic diffs.

+It is currently supporting Kicad projects that use GIT only.

 # Dependencies
 These tools have to be in the $PATH
 - [Kicad-Diff](https://github.com/Gasman2014/KiCad-Diff)